-In general, the amount of any Non-Elective Contributions made on your behalf is based on all of the compensation that is paid or made available to you during the Allocation Period, excluding any compensation received (a) while you are a member of an ineligible class of Employees with respect to this part of the Plan and (b) as Post-Year End Compensation.
+In general, the amount of any Non-Elective Contributions made on your behalf is based on all of the compensation that is paid or made available to you during the Allocation Period, excluding any compensation received (a) as a bonus; (b) as Fringe Benefit Payments; (c) as a commission; (d) while you are a member of an ineligible class of Employees with respect to this part of the Plan; and (e) as Post-Year End Compensation.
 However, no contributions will be made with respect to Compensation in excess of the annual dollar limit on Compensation, which is announced annually by the IRS.